jessebevil/MQ2LootManager/README.md

 `/lootmanager` command (which can be shortened as allowed by MQ2) to pause [on|off] or if no selection, will toggle.
 This is the only command.

+I did poke Plure's logic with a stick to get me going in the right direction.
+Thanx to you sir.